lsof Command in Linux with Examples

 -u [username]Prints all files opened by a user.

--c [process]Lists all files accessed by a particular process.
+-c [string]Lists all files accessed by a particular process.

--p [process ID]Shows all open files associated with a specific process ID.
+-p [PID]Shows all open files associated with a specific process ID.

 -RLists parent process IDs.

-+D [directory path]Prints all open files in a directory.
++D [directory]Prints all open files in a directory recursively.

 -iDisplays all files accessed by network connections.

--i :[port number]Finds processes running on a specific port.
+-i :[port_number/service_name/range]Finds processes running on a specific port number, service name, or port range.

--t [file name]Lists IDs of processes that have accessed a particular file.
+-t [file]Lists IDs of processes that have accessed a particular file.

 -d memShows all memory-mapped files.